Non-local linear-response functions for thermal transport computed with equilibrium molecular-dynamics simulation: Discussion and conclusions

 \section{Discussion and conclusions}

 The results in this article demonstrate how nonlocal transport properties can be determined using the Green-Kubo approach.
 Response functions were computed to describe the effective of an external heat source acting on a LJ solid, with comparisons made to Fourier's law to elucidate nonlocal heat transport phenomena, including transport in the partially-ballistic regime.
-In Appendix A, the expression for $K_{T}(\vec{k},\omega)$ is obtained for an isotropic medium (e.g. for a cubic crystal) using Fourier's law.
 In Fourier's law, the only relevant quantities are the thermal conductivity $\kappa$ and the volumetric specific heat capacity $c_{V}$ which can be combined to obtain the thermal diffusivity $\alpha = { \kappa \over c_{V}}$.

 It was shown how quantitative determination of the response functions $K_{T}(\vec{k},\omega)$ can be used to simulate the response of a system to an external heat source without the need to perform additional MD simulations.
 Details of this approach are given in Appendix A along with corresponding expressions obtained from Fourier's law.
 It was shown that at low temperatures and relatively short length scales that transport becomes partially ballistic and Fourier's law predicts substantially different results.